 Learn more about Constructive Collaboration with this half-hour long information session.

 Collaborating across Diverse Teams, Companies and Cultures

-Leigh Thompson - Academic Director; J. Jay Gerber Professor of Dispute Resolution & Organizations; Professor of Management & Organizations; Director of Kellogg Team and Group Research Center; Professor of Psychology, Weinberg College of Arts & Sciences (Courtesy)
+Leigh Thompson - Academic Director; J. Jay Gerber Professor of Dispute Resolution & Organizations; Professor of Management & Organizations

-Brayden King - Academic Director; Max McGraw Chair in Management and the Environment; Professor of Management & Organizations; Chair of Management & Organizations Department
+Brayden King - Academic Director; Max McGraw Chair in Management and the Environment; Professor of Management & Organizations; Senior Associate Dean, Strategy and Academics

 “In addition to having outstanding faculty, the reading material, applied learning, and the diversity of the participants all contributed to a rich experience.”

 Director, Office of Change Management, Northwestern University

 “Excellent faculty and choice of exercises to gain experience collaborating between individuals, teams, departments and organizations.
 [I] was able to implement the learning immediately into my work.”